GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

                 - `useCreateUser.ts:` Hook to create a new user in the system via POST request, building the payload typed with name, email, password, and position, and including CSRF protection to ensure the security of the operation.
     - `components:`
         - `Buttons`: Logical parts of our button components
-            - `useButtonDarkMode:` Responsible for handling dark mode, changing the theme based on the user's click! - `Sidebar:`
+            - `useButtonDarkMode:` Responsible for handling dark mode, changing the theme based on the user's click!
-        - `useSideBar:` Handles the ability to close or open the sidebar menu when clicking the 'X'
+        - `CarouselComponent:`
+            - `useCarouselComponent:` Logical part of the carousel, handles automatic or manual image scrolling, clicking on the balls centered at the bottom, etc.
         - `CodeInputValidation:`
             - `useCodeInputValidation:` Handles the logical part of two-factor authentication inputs
+        - `Sidebar:`
+            - `useSideBar:` Handles the ability to close or open the sidebar menu when clicking the 'X'
     - `pages` Page logic, page.tsx files located within the app
         - `(private):` Page logic, page.tsx files located within the app -> (pages/private)
         - `(public):` Page logic, page.tsx files located within the app -> (pages/public)